OneSignalDevelopers/OneSignal-Flutter-Sample/README.md

-# onesignal_and_flutter
+# OneSignal Flutter Integreation

-Onesignal Flutter integration sample
+This repo contains a sample project integrating OneSignal into a Flutter mobile app.

 ## Getting Started